In-Home Support Service Appeals

 In some cases, your case may be resolved without a hearing.
 Appeals workers may suggest “conditional withdrawal,” in which the appeals worker will agree that the denial or reduction in hours was wrong and will request a reassessment.
 If you do not agree with the reassessment by the appeals worker, your hearing will move forward.

-Contact Woodsmall Law Group for IHSS Appeals
+Contact the Lawyers at Woodsmall Law Group for IHSS Appeals

 Whether your family needs more hours, has had hours cut, or has had an application for services denied, Woodsmall Law Group offers legal support and guidance.
 We want to understand the full needs of the child and develop a long-term plan of support.
 Two attorneys will be assigned to each case we take on.
 We offer a free initial one-hour consultation and provide legal services in English, Spanish, Mandarin, Cantonese, and Polish.